Harvey Comics

-Harvey Comics (also known as Harvey World Famous Comics, Harvey Publications, Harvey Comics Entertainment, Harvey Hits, Harvey Illustrated Humor, and Harvey Picture Magazines) was an American comic book publisher, founded in New York City by Alfred Harvey in 1941, after buying out the small publisher Brookwood Publications.
+Harvey Comics (also known as Worth Carnahan Comics, Greenwald Publications, Harvey World Famous Comics, Harvey Publications, Harvey Comics Entertainment, Harvey Hits, Harvey Illustrated Humor, and Harvey Picture Magazines) was an American comic book publisher, founded in New York City, originally by Worth Carnahan in 1939, then handed over to editor Leo Greenwald in 1940, and finally by Alfred Harvey in 1941, after buying out Worth Carnahan's comics group and the small publisher Brookwood Publications.
 His brothers, Robert B. and Leon Harvey, joined shortly after.
-Though the company was founded to publish original comics, by the 1950s, it was focused on licensed content, largely from Paramount Pictures' Noveltoons series.
+Though the company was founded to publish original comics, by the 1950s, it was focused on licensed content, largely from cartoons produced by Paramount Pictures' Famous Studios.
 The artist Warren Kremer was closely associated with the publisher.

-Harvey Comics' most notable characters are Casper the Friendly Ghost and Richie Rich.
-Harvey's mascot is named Joker, a harlequin jack-in-the-box character.
-Originally, he was the mascot of the cartoon shorts series Noveltoons, which originated many of Harvey Comics' key characters; he also appeared as a cameo in the ending scene of the film Who Framed Roger Rabbit, alongside many other famous cartoon characters.
+Harvey Comics' most notable characters are mostly former Famous Studios properties, such as Casper the Friendly Ghost, in addition to original characters like Richie Rich.
+Harvey's mascot is named Joker, a harlequin jack-in-the-box character and mascot of the cartoon shorts series Noveltoons.
+He also appeared as a cameo in the ending scene of the film Who Framed Roger Rabbit, alongside many other famous cartoon characters.

 History

-Harvey Comics was founded by the Harvey brothers—Alfred, Leon and Robert—in the 1940s after first acquiring an existing—faltering—title from Brookwood Publications, Speed Comics.
-The title's headliners were Shock Gibson and Captain Freedom, a patriotic hero like The Shield.
-Harvey added more anthologies, including Champion Comics and Pocket Comics.
-From the new titles only one would stay around for a while: The Black Cat, a Hollywood starlet-superhero, which was published into the 1950s.
+Origins

+The origins of Harvey Comics itself was dated back to 1939 in New York City, when Worth Carnahan begin publishing comics with its distribution handled by Publishers Distributing Corporation and Leo Greenwald, who worked for Publishers Distributing Corporation as editor and co-owner.

+Three titles came out were the anthology superhero titles Champion Comics (later shortened to Champ Comics), Cyclone Comics and O.K.
+Comics.
+Carnahan, besides publishing its bestseller Champion Comics through Worth Publishing, was also a partner with Charles Quinlan, later of Holyoke Publishing, in the group Hit Publications to publish O.K.
+Comics, and also both Carnahan and Quinlan partnered with Bilbara Publishing Co.
+Inc., an independent company led by William M. Cotton, to publish Cyclone Comics.

+Greenwald then took control of the Worth Carnahan comic book group, naming it Greenwald Publications, and later took over its faltering title Speed Comics in 1940 from Brookwood Publications, a company owned by Frank Z. Temerson and Isaac W. Ullman, and Greenwald took control of the comic book organization, having published two anthology titles Speed Comics and Champ Comics.